-About this guide 2 What happens if you no longer 10 Abbreviations used in this publication 2 hold or use a depreciating asset?
-18 Deductions for the cost of depreciating assets 2 Low-value pools 22 The uniform capital allowance system 2 In-house software 25 What is a depreciating asset?
-3 Common-rate pools 25 Who can claim deductions for the Primary production depreciating assets 26 decline in value of a depreciating asset?
-4 Capital expenditure deductible under the UCA 4 28 Working out decline in value 5 Small business entities 33 mmediate deduction for certain non-business 9 Record keeping 34 nmediate deduction for certain non-business lepreciating assets (costing \$300 or less) Definitions 35 Effective life of depreciating assets 11 Guidelines for using the depreciating assets v vorksheet 36 Depreciating assets and taxation Guidelines for using the low-value pool works 38 of financial arrangements (TOFA) 14 Guidelines for using the low-value poor works or ieet 30 The cost of a depreciating asset 14 Worksheet 1: Depreciating assets 39 Worksheet 2: Low-value pool 40 More information inside back co over
+About this guide 2 What happens if you no longer 40 Abbreviations used in this publication 2 hold or use a depreciating asset?
+18 Deductions for the cost of depreciating assets 2 Low-value pools 23 In-house software 25 The uniform capital allowance system 2 Common-rate pools 26 What is a depreciating asset?
+3 Primary production depreciating assets 26 Who can claim deductions for the decline in value of a depreciating asset?
+4 Capital expenditure deductible under the UCA 30 Working out decline in value 5 Small business entities 35 mmediate deduction for certain non-business Certain start-up expenses immediately deductible 36 depreciating assets (costing \$300 or less) 9 Record keeping 37 Effective life of depreciating assets 11 Definitions 38 Depreciating assets and taxation of financial arrangements (TOFA) 14 Guidelines for using the depreciating assets worksh neet 39 The cost of a depreciating asset 14 Guidelines for using the low-value pool worksheet 40 Worksheet 1: Depreciating assets 41 Worksheet 2: Low-value pool 42 More information inside back cover